 Alan is the former chief medical officer of Singapore-based ASLAN Pharmaceuticals PTE.
 Up until 2011, he was vice-president and head of oncology & infection at AstraZeneca, a role in which he was responsible for the overall strategy in oncology and infection from drug discovery to proof-of-concept.
 He was also chairman of AstraZeneca’s Therapy Area Portfolio Team and accountable for the design and delivery of all projects, including budgetary oversight.
 Prior to his career at AstraZeneca, Alan was European and global medical director for Amgen Inc.

 Dr Susan Foden, Non-Executive Director

-Dr Thomas Morris – Medical Advisor (Oncology)
+Dr Thomas Morris – Medical Advisor

-Liz Jenkins – Regulatory Consultant
+Liz Jenkins – Regulatory Affairs

 Liz Jenkins is a specialist in International Regulatory Affairs with over 30 years’ experience in the biopharmaceutical sector.
-She started her career at the East Birmingham and Royal Free Hospitals before joining Celltech Ltd (now UCB Celltech) in 1983 and the Amgen in 1993.
+She started her career at the East Birmingham and Royal Free Hospitals before joining Celltech Ltd (now UCB Celltech) in 1983 and then Amgen in 1993.
 Since 1998 Liz has operated as both an independent or affiliated consultant offering strategic advice and practical assistance in the areas of drug development, clinical trials, regulatory affairs and product licensing to more than 50 different biopharmaceutical companies.